 More details about permits will be forthcoming.

-Should any contingency interrupt or prevent the holding of the Twin Cities Veg Fest, including but not limited to inclement weather, war, terrorism, plague of locusts, Ragnarok, or a belated Mayan apocalypse, the event coordinators and Twin Cities Veg Fest shall in no way be liable to exhibitors.
+Should any contingency interrupt or prevent the holding of the Twin Cities Veg Fest, such as inclement weather, the event coordinators and Twin Cities Veg Fest shall in no way be liable to exhibitors.

 All payments made to Twin Cities Veg Fest are non-refundable.